NickSpringall/workbook/workbook.md

 JavaScript uses the following primitive data types; null, undefined, boolean, string, number, bigint and symbol.
 It has one complex data type - object.

-String data are type cast by wrapping the text in double or single quotes around the text.
+String data are type cast by wrapping the text in double or single quotes.
 All primitive data types can be coerced or type cast into the string data type.
 In the example below, JavaScript will automatically coerce data types into string for string interpolation.

 ```js
 let someString = "this is a string"